rivera-bl/nixos-system/README.md

   - For backup should have an `age` and `pgp` keys to encrypt/decrypt the secrets
   - Would be great to store the `pgp` inside a yubikey, and this be our backup key

+## NixOS on WSL

+- Apparently [here][7] is all I need

 ## TODO

 - [ ] !build for wsl
+- [x] !install hardware configuration for lenovo X1 8thgen
+  - there only for 7th and 9th, sigh
 - [ ] manage secrets
 - [ ] install transmission